kkumer/gepard/docs/source/quickstart.rst

 precalulated, like :math:`\xi = x_B / (2 - x_B)` here.

-Datapoints can be organized in datasets (class ``DataSet``), and, for convenience, many datasets come with Gepard and are available as documented in section :ref:`Working with datasets<datasets>`.
+Datapoints can be organized in datasets (class ``DataSet``), and, for convenience, many datasets are already made available within Gepard, as documented in section :ref:`Working with datasets<sec-datasets>`.

 Theory